-- components of the School's staff development plan, which must address federal and state requirements, as applicable. - Professional development and training needs shall be based on student achievement and other student outcome data as well as be aligned to the needs of the individual employee based on the results of the teacher/principal evaluation results. - 3.
+- F. Professional Development and Leadership Development - 1.
+The School is responsible for ensuring that all administrators and all full-time instructional personnel are trained prior to the start of school in the most relevant components of the School's staff development plan, which must address federal and state requirements, as applicable. - Professional development and training needs shall be based on student achievement and other student outcome data as well as be aligned to the needs of the individual employee based on the results of the teacher/principal evaluation results. - 3.
 Employees of the School may participate in professional development activities offered by the Sponsor.
 Any costs associated with professional development for which there is an additional fee, and for which no federal funding has been provided for such purposes to the Sponsor, will be the responsibility of the School or individual School employee. - 4.
 Training on the use of the Sponsor's district evaluation, assessment and/or data management system implemented by the Sponsor to meet a state requirement shall be available to the School at no cost.
 Any costs or fees associated with non-federally funded professional development or for training on the use of Sponsor-developed or Sponsor-purchased systems which are not a component of a state-required program will be the responsibility of the School or individual Charter School employee.